Styling Hooks

 Migration should be a straightforward process, as no other part of the styling hooks syntax has changed.
 For all of your existing --sds declarations, migrating them to --slds will put you on the long-term support path.
 For the most up-to-date information on available component styling hooks, please visit the Blueprint Overview page and select your desired component.

-What are Styling Hooks
+What are Styling Hooks?

 Styling hooks use CSS custom properties which make it easy to customize component styling and express your brand, especially when working with web components and shadow DOM.